Supervised Learning and Reinforcement Learning of Feedback Models for Reactive Behaviors: Tactile Feedback Testbed: System Overview and Experimental Setup

 For our robot experiment, we considered 7 different environmental \textit{settings}, and each setting is associated with a specific roll angle of the tilt stage, specifically at $0^\circ$, $2.5^\circ$, $5^\circ$, $6.3^\circ$, $7.5^\circ$, $8.8^\circ$, and $10^\circ$.
 At each setting, we fixed the pitch angle at $0^\circ$ and maintain the scraping path to be roughly at the same height.
 Hence, we assume that among the 6D pose action (x-y-z-pitch-roll-yaw), the necessary correction/adaptation is only in the roll-orientation.
 Here are some definitions of the environmental settings in our experiment:

 \begin{itemize} \item The \textit{default} setting is the setting where we expect the system to experience the expected sensor traces $\sensorexp$ when executing the nominal behavior without feedback model.
-We define the setting with roll angle at $0^\circ$ as the default setting, while the remaining settings become the non-default ones. \item The \textit{known/seen} settings are a subset of the non-default settings where we collected the demonstration dataset to initialize the feedback model via supervised training. \item The \textit{initially unknown/unseen} setting is a non-default setting --disjoint from the known/seen settings-- where the feedback model will be refined on with RL. \item The \textit{unknown/unseen} setting is a non-default setting which is located between the \textit{known/seen} settings and the \textit{initially unknown/unseen} setting where we will evaluate the generalization capability of the feedback model after the RL process on the \textit{initially unknown/unseen} setting has been done.
+We define the setting with roll angle at $0^\circ$ as the default setting, while the remaining settings become the non-default ones. \item The \textit{known/seen} settings are a subset of the non-default settings where we collected the demonstration dataset to initialize the feedback model via supervised training. \item The \textit{initially unknown/unseen} setting is a non-default setting --disjoint from the known/seen settings-- where the feedback model will be refined on with RL. \item The \textit{unknown/unseen} setting is a non-default setting which is located between the \textit{known/seen} settings and the \textit{initially unknown/unseen} setting where we will evaluate the \changemarker{interpolative} generalization capability of the feedback model after the RL process on the \textit{initially unknown/unseen} setting has been done.
 After the RL phase, the feedback model has been trained on both the \textit{known/seen} settings as well as the \textit{initially unknown/unseen} settings.
-Since the \textit{unknown/unseen} setting is located in between the previous settings, the feedback model is expected to generalize its performance/behavior to some extent to this new setting. \end{itemize}
+Since the \textit{unknown/unseen} setting is located in between the previous settings, the feedback model is expected to generalize its performance/behavior to some extent to this new setting.
+Moreover, we would argue that the interpolative generalization capability is crucial, since a badly learned model can still overfit and perform poorly in the interpolation setting. \end{itemize}

 For the demonstrated actions, we recorded the 6D pose trajectory of the right hand end-effector at 300 Hz rate, and along with these demonstrations, we also recorded the multi-dimensional sensory traces associated with this action.
-The sensory traces are the 38-dimensional tactile signals from the left and right BioTacs' electrodes, sampled at 100 Hz.
+The sensory traces \changemarker{$\sensortraces$} are the 38-dimensional tactile signals \changemarker{--which are electric signals based on fluid pressures \footnote{\changemarker{Hence $\sensortracesdeviation$ here can be viewed as the change of pressure signals.}}--} from the left and right BioTacs' electrodes, sampled at 100 Hz.